 Solution 4: Saving Farm Surplus

 A survey has been submitted to local Maine farmers to gauge what they have for surplus and why that is.
-The results so far show that all farmers are experiencing a surplus, and this could be for multiple different reasons; Costs, labor, and storage seem to be the most present reasons for surplus.
+The results show that all farmers are experiencing a surplus, and this could be for several reasons: costs, labor, and storage seem to be the most present reasons for surplus.

 …Encourage Food Donation…